 10. White Prince Tulip

-In addition, when planting the White Prince, make sure it gets plenty of sunlight while also getting some partial shade to avoid burning the delicate petals.
+When planting the White Prince, ensure it gets plenty of sunlight and some partial shade to avoid sunburn.

 |Bulb Size||12/+ cm|

 |Plant height||15 inches|

 Tulip ‘Spring Green’ has a beautiful ivory-white blossom and subtle green feathering.